SniXosha/microconfig/tldr.md

 Use Microconfig's easy but powerful syntax to reuse common parts, make environment specific overrides, calculate dynamic values and have different types of configuration working together.

-Microconfig allows you to focus on things that matter most for each service.
+Microconfig allows you to focus on things that matter most.

 ### #includes
 You can extract common parts of configuration to a dedicated component and reuse it via `#include`